Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

 Don’t Over-Wash Your Face

-This might sound counterintuitive, but harsh tap water strips skin of its essential moisture, natural oils and protective lipids which help prevent crow’s feet and wrinkles—especially if the water is hot.
+This might sound counterintuitive, but harsh tap water strips skin of its essential moisture, natural oils, and protective lipids which help prevent crow’s feet and wrinkles — especially if the water is hot.
 By washing your face too often, you wash away its protective barrier.
-When you do cleanse within your skincare routine, be sure to use cold water and immediately follow up with a moisturizer.
+When you do cleanse within your skincare routine, be sure to use a gentle cleanser with cold water and immediately follow up with a hydrating moisturizer.

 Wear Sunscreen